 Over the last 12 months, Select Harvests 's shares have ranged in value from as little as $4.98 up to $8.8618.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Select Harvests 's is -0.3312.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Select Harvests 's is -0.2335.
 This would suggest that Select Harvests 's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, Select Harvests has bucked the trend.

 Select Harvests overview

-Select Harvests Limited engages in the processing, packaging, marketing, and distribution of edible nuts, dried fruits, seeds, and a range of natural health foods in Australia.
-The company operates through Almond Division and Food Division segments.
-It also grows, processes, and sells almonds to the food industry from company owned and leased almond orchards.
-In addition, the company offers health snacks, cooking nuts, mixes, and muesli; and holds a portfolio of approximately 7,696 hectares of almond orchards located in Victoria, New South Wales, and South Australia.
-The company also exports its products to India and China, as well as the rest of Asia, Europe, and the Middle East.
-The company offers its products to retailers, distributors, and industrial users under the Lucky, NuVitality, and Sunsol in retail; and Renshaw and Alling Farms in the wholesale and industrial markets.
-Select Harvests Limited was incorporated in 1969 and is based in Thomastown, Australia.
+Select Harvests Limited engages in the processing, packaging, marketing, and distribution of edible nuts, dried fruits, seeds, muesli, and various natural health foods in Australia.
+It grows, processes, and sells almonds to the food industry from company owned and leased almond orchards, as well as holds a portfolio of approximately 9,262 hectares of almond orchards located in Victoria, New South Wales, and South Australia.
+The company also exports its products to Asia, Europe, and the Middle East.
+It offers its products under Renshaw and Alling Farms in the wholesale and industrial markets.
+Select Harvests Limited was incorporated in 1969 and is based in Richmond, Australia.